*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Furstenberg, François.
 In the Name of the Father: Washington’s Legacy, Slavery, and the Making of a Nation.
 New York: Penguin, 2006.

 - Kastor, Peter J. The Nation’s Crucible: The Louisiana Purchase and the Creation of America.
-New Haven: Yale University Press, 2004.
+New Haven, CT: Yale University Press, 2004.

 - Kelley, Mary.
 Learning to Stand and Speak: Women, Education, and Public Life in America’s Republic.
 Chapel Hill: University of North Carolina Press, 2006.